 As we serve a growing number of patients with PNH and aHUS in our core territories, we also continue to expand our operations into additional countries.
 And, we are simultaneously developing the most robust pipeline in our history.

 Alexion is investigating eculizumab as a treatment for patients with additional life-threatening rare disorders in which the inhibition of terminal complement has potentially transformative benefits for patients.
 These include disorders in the areas of neurology and transplant.

-And, we are investigating other highly innovative therapeutic candidates as treatments for patients with additional life-threatening and rare conditions.
-These include asfotase alfa for patients with hypophosphatasia; ALXN 1101, cPMP replacement therapy for patients with molybdenum cofactor deficiency Type A; and ALXN1007, a novel anti-inflammatory antibody.
+And, we are investigating other highly innovative therapeutic candidates as treatments for patients with additional severe and rare conditions.
+These include asfotase alfa for patients with hypophosphatasia; ALXN1101, a cPMP replacement therapy for patients with molybdenum cofactor deficiency Type A; and ALXN1007, a novel anti-inflammatory antibody.

 Alexion was established in the U.S. in 1992 and became a public company in 1996 (NASDAQ: ALXN).
 We were added to the NASDAQ-100 Index in 2011 and to the Standard & Poor's 500 Index in 2012.

-Our global headquarters and research operations are in Cheshire, Conn.
-Alexion’s approximately 2,000 employees serve patients in nearly 50 countries.
-We are planning to move our global headquarters to New Haven, CT in 2015.
+Our global headquarters and research operations are in Cheshire, Conn., and will move to New Haven, Conn. in 2015.
+Alexion's more than 2,200 employees serve patients in nearly 50 countries.